top of page

 Clarity.
 Control.
 Capital Protection.

-The independent ERP implementation governance model that protects scope, prevents change orders, and gives Sponsors real‑time visibility into risks, readiness, and partner performance.
+The independent ERP, CRM, and Analytics implementation governance model that protects scope, prevents change orders, and gives Sponsors real‑time visibility into risks, readiness, and partner performance.
 Implementation Assurance keeps your ERP program on track, on budget, and aligned with your mission.

 This is not project management.